michal8833/Linux-project/README.md

 ## Intro

 Final project for "Programowanie w systemie Linux" university course.<br/>
-In the project i used:
+In the project I used:
 * sockets,
 * Linux signals sending and handling,
 * POSIX timers,